Schlaefer/Saito/docs/dev-hooks.md

 ### Vent.Posting.View.afterRender ###

-When: after a single posting view is rendered and initialized
+Trigger: after a single posting view is rendered and initialized

 <!-- Not official/deprecated